texas-robocamp/texas-robocamp.github.io/tutorials/programming/simple_math_user_input.md

 string	| "Hello World"
 bool	| true/false

-Let's write an algorithm for this program, so that we make sure the computer has all the information it needs to do the program.
+Let's write an algorithm for this program.

 1. Save the conversion factor (0.1654) as the variable `conversionFactor`